This is where T.J. Clemmings’ film study would pay dividends.

 Clemmings, the Vikings’ uneven rookie right tackle now called upon to a higher duty in his second season, had studied Panthers defensive end Kony Ealy, who would be his primary adversary during his first-ever meaningful start at left tackle in any level of football.
 Now it’s first-and-10 from the Panthers’ 15-yard line and the Vikings trail 10-8 after halftime.

 “All week, any little bit of film he’s in I’m watching him,” Clemmings said, “seeing how he’s rushing, how he’s playing the run.
 I’d say he’s a powerful guy, definitely has speed to him.
 I wouldn’t say he’s one of the faster guys I’ve gone against, but he can get the edge if the tackle doesn’t set properly.”

-The Vikings' play designs aided Clemmings, but his teammates rarely did, as he was their better of two tackles on the field in his first start for the injured Matt Kalil.
+The Vikings’ play designs and a quick passing game aided Clemmings, but his teammates rarely did, as he was their better of two tackles on the field in his first start for the injured Matt Kalil.

 His and the team’s struggles continued in the running game, where the Vikings rank last in the league in yards per game (51), per carry (2.1) and touchdowns (0).
 But his improved play in pass protection helped propel Bradford to an efficient second half (14-17, 145 yards, TD) that sealed the upset win snapping the Panthers’ 14-game home winning streak.